alanvardy/tod/PUBLISH_CHECKLIST.md

 ## If there are any failures

-Failing steps can be manually and indivdiually re-run if needed by executing them from under the "Actions" Github tab.
+Failing steps can be manually and individually re-run if needed by executing them from under the "Actions" Github tab.